timjogorman/RicherEventDescription/guidelines.md

-## Rules for representing these using TLINKS
+## Rules for actually assigning TLINKS

 Temporal Links (TLINKs), as previously mentioned, are relations you can mark between EVENTs, between TIMEX3s, or across the two categories